TeMU-BSC/codiesp-evaluation-script/README.md

 ```
 $> python codiespD_P_evaluate.py -g /path/to/gold_standard.tsv -p /path/to/predictions.tsv -c /path/to/codes.tsv
+$> python comp_f1_diag_proc.py -g /path/to/gold_standard.tsv -p /path/to/predictions.tsv -c /path/to/codes.tsv
 $> python codiespX_evaluate.py -g /path/to/gold_standard.tsv -p /path/to/predictions.tsv -cD /path/to/codes-D.tsv -cP path/to/codes-P.tsv
 ```

 They compute the evaluation metrics for the corresponding tasks (Mean Average Precision for CodiEsp-D and CodiEsp-P and F-score for CodiEsp-X).
+In addition, comp_f1_diag_proc.py computes Precision, Recall and F1 for CodiEsp-D and CodiEsp-P.

 Mean Average Precision (MAP) is computed using the Python implementation of TREC evaluation tool, [trectools](https://github.com/joaopalotti/trectools), by Palotti et al. (2019) [1].